 Smaller woofers however, give you more freedom with choosing the right place for them.
 They are, in most cases cheaper, and do not need a “power plant” to play efficiently.

 The golden mean can be a 12″ subwoofer.
 However, the tricky part is that 12″ subwoofers are the most popular on the market, which means you can pick probably every type of speaker you can think of.

-Several years ago, I was a little disappointed about bass quality from my new 12″ when I compared it to the older 10″ woofer.
+Several years ago, I was a little disappointed about the bass quality from my new 12″ when I compared it to the older 10″ woofer.

 Fortunately, the problem was not in the speaker itself but in its power.
-It just required twice as big an amplifier compared to my current by then, and low pass filter frequency reduced.
+It just required twice as big an amplifier compared to my current by then, and the low pass filter frequency was reduced.
 After these changes, the bass was outstanding, and it still plays today.